Tripadvisor Travelers' Choice Winner 2023

 Although UnionPay and JCB credit cards are widely accepted (with a 3% fee) at major hotels, shopping centers and restaurants, it is still necessary to change the Japanese yen.
 It is always a good idea to bring some cash with you as most street shops, restaurants and hotels prefer to charge in cash.
 You may also have some coins in case you need them, especially when visiting shrines.
 ATMs for exchanging currency are usually located at airports, so you can do this when you arrive in Japan if you have time.
 Alternatively, you can use the Post Office ATMs, Citibank ATMs or the internationally friendly ATMs that are easy to find in 7-Eleven convenience stores.

-Tipping is not required or necessarily expected, but if you are satisfied with the service you receive, you can tip appropriately, especially your guide or driver.
-You can tip each of them USD 5-10 per day to show your appreciation.
+In Japan, tipping is not required or necessarily expected, but if you are satisfied with the service you receive, you can tip your guide or driver appropriately.
+To show your appreciation, you can tip each of them USD 5-10 per day.

 • When is the fireworks season in Japan?